Dinah-Ngatia5/My-TO-do-List-App/README.md

 2. Data Persistence
 - Local Storage: Tasks are stored locally using the browser's localStorage feature ensuring that tasks remain saved even if the browsers is closed, refreshed and reopened again.

+## Dependencies and Requirement
+To run this to-do list application, the followind dependencies and requirements are needed:
+1.Web Browser: The application runs in a web browser.
+Any modern web browser should work.
+2. HTML, CSS and JavaScript Support: Ensure that your web browser supports HTML, CSS and Javascript, as the application is built using these technologies.
+3. Code Editor: You can use any code editor or intergrated environment(IDE) to write and edit the files.
+4. Browser Compatibility: Ensure that the application is compatible with the web browser(s) you intend to use.
+5. No External Libraries or Frameworks: The provided application does not rely on any external libraries or frameworks.
+It is built using plain HTML, CSS and Javascript, making it lightweight and easy to run without adding depencies.
+6. Live Server Extension

 ## Usage
 1. Clone the repository to your local machine: